jackpocket/paysafe/README.md

 ## Development

 1. Clone the repo: `git clone https://github.com/javierjulio/paysafe.git`
-2. Use Ruby 2.3+
-3. From project root run `./bin/setup` script
+2. From project root run `./bin/setup` script
-4. Run `./bin/console` for an interactive prompt with an authenticated client for you to experiment:
+3. Run `./bin/console` for an interactive prompt with an authenticated client for you to experiment:

   ```ruby
   profile = client.create_profile(merchant_customer_id: '123', locale: 'en_US')